plenoptic-org/plenoptic/docs/tutorials/introduction.md

 :::{admonition} Question
 :class: important

-How do these eigendistortions compare to that of the `CenterSurround` model?
-Why do they, especially the maximum eigendistortion, look more distinct from those of the `CenterSurround` model than the metamers do?
+How do these eigendistortions compare to that of the {class}`~plenoptic.models.CenterSurround` model?
+Why do they, especially the maximum eigendistortion, look more distinct from those of the {class}`~plenoptic.models.CenterSurround` model than the metamers do?
 :::

 :::{admonition} Hint